etwk/blog/content/lists/books.md

 - [ ] Eating to Extinction: The World's Rarest Foods and Why We Need to Save Them #must
 - [ ] The Berkeley Bowl Cookbook: Recipes Inspired by the Extraordinary Produce of California's Most Iconic Market #recipe
 - [ ] Things I Did When I Was Hangry: Navigating a Peaceful Relationship with Food #mindfulness #must
 - [ ] Have You Eaten Yet: Stories from Chinese Restaurants Around the World #immigration
+- [ ] We Are What We Eat: A Slow Food Manifesto #foodthink
+- [ ] 烟火三十六味 (三三) #travel #foodthink #China
+- [ ] The Art of Fermentation (Sandor Ellix Katz) #science #must
+- [ ] The Third Plate: Field Notes on the Future of Food #agriculture #must

 ## Health
 - [ ] Chronic Pain Reset: 30 Days of Activities, Practices, and Skills to Help You Thrive
 - [ ] Beyond Satisfied: A Sex Hacker's Guide to Endless Orgasms, Mind-Blowing Connection, and Lasting Confidence #must
 - [ ] Period (Emma Barnett)
 - [ ] Break Free from Maternal Anxiety: A Self-Help Guide for Pregnancy, Birth and the First Postnatal Year
 - [ ] This Is Assisted Dying: A Doctor's Story of Empowering Patients at the End of Life #must
+- [ ] Fast Carbs, Slow Carbs: The Simple Truth About Food, Weight, and Disease #foodthink
+- [ ] Virtual You: How Building Your Digital Twin Will Revolutionize Medicine and Change Your Life #future
+- [ ] Pathogenesis: How Germs Made History (Jonathan Kennedy) #history #must

 ## History
 - [ ] How the World Really Works: A Scientist’s Guide to Our Past, Present and Future